“Amal Clooney at 4Gamechangers Festival: Human Rights Enforcement Failing – National Governments, National Courts & International Pressure Needed”

 2023-05-17 18:18:56

-The human rights lawyer Amal Clooney complained about backward steps in the enforcement of human rights in Vienna on Wednesday.
+The human rights lawyer Amal Clooney complained regarding backward steps in the enforcement of human rights in Vienna on Wednesday.
 “The international system is failing,” said Clooney at the 4Gamechangers Festival in Vienna’s Marx Halle and also saw national governments in Europe as responsible.
 War crimes like those in Ukraine should be prosecuted by national courts – including in Austria, she demanded.

 Clooney paints a sobering picture of the international human rights situation.
 “Not only are we not making new deals, we are also failing to deliver on the promises we made 30 years ago,” she said.
 The human rights lawyer found the reason for the lack of enforcement of human rights in the veto power of the five permanent members of the UN Security Council – including Russia.
 In addition, many states have still not joined the International Criminal Court (ICC).
 She has little hope that the system will be reformed soon.

 For this reason too, national courts should hold the perpetrators of war crimes accountable.
 “If you want lasting peace, you need justice,” said Clooney, who also advises the Ukrainian government on prosecuting Russian war crimes.
-Individual governments could also do a lot in the fight for human rights, for example by issuing emergency visas for persecuted journalists and vulnerable groups to bring them to safety, the human rights lawyer demanded.
+Individual governments might also do a lot in the fight for human rights, for example by issuing emergency visas for persecuted journalists and vulnerable groups to bring them to safety, the human rights lawyer demanded.

 Ukrainian human rights lawyer Oleksandra Matviychuk, whose organization CCL won the 2022 Nobel Peace Prize, called for a special tribunal to prosecute Russian war crimes.
 “We have to break this cycle of impunity,” Matviychuk said.
 She appealed to governments and Austria to exert political pressure so that the Russian perpetrators are held accountable.
 Russian troops have been committing war crimes in Chechnya, Georgia or Syria for decades, “and governments like Austria ignore it and shake hands with (Russia’s President Vladimir) Putin,” she criticized.